xtyangpsp/SeisGo/README.md

 8. `stacking`: stacking of seismic data.

+9. `anisotropy`: module to house anisotropy codes.
+As of now, it contains functions to compute the azimuthal anisotropy using BANX method (Beamforming Azimuthal Anisotropy using Noise Cross-correlation).
+The main worklow was converted from the original MATLAB codes by Jorge C. Castellanos-Martinez, provided by the author.
+See the related publication for more details (Castellanos et al., 2020).

-9. `types`: This module contains the definition of major data types and classes.
+10. `types`: This module contains the definition of major data types and classes.

 ## Installation
 **SeisGo** is available on PyPi (https://pypi.org/project/seisgo/).
 You can install it as a regular package `pip install seisgo`.
 The following instruction shows how to install seisgo with a virtual environment with github repository.